SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 There is a real dilemma in all of this.
 Bougainville people have been cut off from the World for almost a decade.

 'We are traumatised.
-We are very skeptical of outsiders.
+We are very sceptical of outsiders.
 The last thing we want is someone coming in and running our lives for us.
 And yet the only model that Governments and NGO's have is 'service delivery'.
 Service delivery typically means 'You decide and do things for us'.'

 'Participatory self help action' as the Laceweb know it, does not meet either the funding criteria or the evaluation criteria of 'service delivery' models.
 These two models belong in different worlds.